LogoLogo

 }

-Now that your smart contracts include the Firewall SDK, deploy them as you normally would onto any network, and you're ready to move on to registering them onchain with Venn.
+Now that your smart contracts include the Firewall SDK, deploy them as you normally would on any network - this will enable you to register them on-chain to Venn, in the next step.

 Before You Begin